Skip to main content Skip to search Skip to main navigation

 Optimast Green 6082 45 40 28 25-45kg

-The differences between spars primarily lie in the materials used, wall thickness, and anodization.
+The main differences between spars lie in the materials used, wall thickness, and anodization.
 These factors are combined to create each product line; for example, with stronger materials, slightly thinner walls are used.
-Naturally, manufacturers don’t create spars randomly; strict class rules (CR 3.5 chapter) apply to them as well (length, diameter, etc.).
+Naturally, manufacturers don’t produce spars randomly; strict class rules (CR 3.5) apply to them as well (length, diameter, etc.).

-From the table, you can see that masts all have a diameter of 45 mm, while booms come in 40, 45, and 55 mm, though there used to be 32 mm booms as well.
+From the table, you can see that masts all have a diameter of 45 mm, while booms come in 40, 45, and 55 mm - although 32 mm booms were used in the past.

-Interestingly, people don’t specifically focus on the spritpole, even though there are significant differences in terms of diameter and wall thickness.
+Interestingly, many sailors don’t specifically focus on the sprit pole, even though there are significant differences in terms of diameter and wall thickness.
 Fortunately, the approach to selecting equipment is slowly but surely changing in a positive direction.

 There are trends and theories in spar usage that change over time.
 Basically, there are two main theories:

-• As the sailor's weight and physical strength increase, they are given stiffer spars.
+• As a sailor's weight and physical strength increase, they are typically given stiffer spars.

-• Choosing a slightly more flexible spar relative to the sailor’s weight, allowing the sail's leech to "work" better.
+• Choosing a slightly more flexible spar relative to the sailor’s weight allows the sail's leech to "work" more effectively.

 Which is better?
 I won’t take a stand.
 Everyone believes what they want, and it’s not necessarily possible to calculate the best choice mathematically.